-Market structure is the levels that are created by the price of any currency as it moves up and down.
+Market structure is the levels that are created by the price action of any currency in the FX market as it moves up and down.

 Price never moves in a single direction for too long.
 It always takes a few steps in one direction, then moves a few steps back, then a few more steps, then a few steps back.

 Over time, these steps form distinct structures in the market: zones of consolidation, zones of support, zones of resistance, and zones where price impulses up and down.

 Market structures that form in the past are often respected in the future, and analyzing previous market structure can form a basis for a trading plan.

 How is market structure broken?

 When a break of market structure occurs, it signifies that the price has penetrated a level it previously adhered to.
 This phenomenon becomes most apparent when the market forcefully moves beyond areas of consolidation, highlighting the significant impact of a break of market structure.